Diversity mitigates polarization and consensus in opinion dynamics: POPULATION TENDENCIES AND STATES

 \section{POPULATION TENDENCIES AND STATES}

-We try to understand the scattered, bipolarized ($\pi$ state), and consensus states as behavioural tendencies of a group of individuals.
-Simulation based study of the model described by Eq.~\eqref{eq:eq1}-~\eqref{eq:eq3} has been done and tendencies of a crowd based on the extent of attitudes has been studied.
-Since the change in opinions depend on the type of attitude one has towards others, we have fixed $A$ and $B$ values such that the population will have a certain range of latitudes of acceptance, non-commitment and rejection making some states more eminent.
+To understand the scattered, bipolarised ($\pi$ state), and consensus states as behavioural tendencies of a group of individuals, simulation based study of the model described by Eq.~\eqref{eq:eq1}-~\eqref{eq:eq3} has been done and tendencies of a crowd based on the extent of attitudes has been studied.
+Since the change in opinions depends on the type of attitude one has towards others, we have considered different types of populations by fixing $A$ and $B$ values and looked at the emergent states as the attractive and repulsive coupling strengths $K_1$ and $K_2$ are varied.

 We consider a case where there is a low latitude of acceptance and non-commitment, high latitude of rejection and high ego evolvement~\cite{jager2005, fisher1999}.
-We also consider the oscillators to be attractively coupled initially.
 To incorporate the above features, we set $A=0.2\pi$ and $B=0.3\pi$ and differences between each pair of oscillators are calculated.
-Therefore, 20 $\%$ of the total range of difference($\pi$) comprise the latitude of acceptance, 10 $\%$ ($B-A=0.1\pi$) of the total range comprise the latitude of non-commitment and 70 $\%$ remaining pair of differences fall in the region of latitude of rejection amplifying contrast effects.
-Any interaction in such a population will have high probability of falling in the latitude of rejection resulting in more repulsive attitudes in the group and one would expect scattered and $\pi$ states emerging in such populations.
-The predictions of our model are in accordance with these observations as can be seen in Fig.~\ref{fig:fig16}(a).
-Random initial phases has been used for each parameter value.
-Fig.~\ref{eq:eq16} represents different states formation for different extents of attitudes in terms of attractive(positive) and repulsive(negative) couplings.
-The attitude of the neutrally coupled oscillators are considered to be zero ($K_{ij}=0$).
+Therefore, 20 $\%$ of the total range($\pi$) comprises the latitude of acceptance, 10 $\%$ ($B-A=0.1\pi$) of the total range represents the latitude of non-commitment and 70 $\%$ remaining pair of differences fall in the latitude of rejection amplifying contrast effects.
+Any interaction in such a population will have a high probability of falling in the latitude of rejection resulting in more repulsive attitudes in the group and one would expect scattered and $\pi$ states emerging in such populations.
+The predictions of our model are in accordance with these observations as can be seen in Fig.~\ref{fig:fig17}(a).
+Random initial phases have been taken for each $K_1-K_2$ value and the asymptotic state is detected by analysing the phase and frequency distribution of the steady state.
+Fig.~\ref{eq:eq17} shows different states formation for different extents of attitudes in terms of attractive(positive) and repulsive(negative) couplings.
+The attitudes of the neutrally coupled individuals are considered to be non-interacting ($K_{ij}=0$).
+The neutral attitude $K_{ij} = K_{ij}$ is redundant in this case since we are looking at the states at fixed thresholds $A$ and $B$.